gary-tran/sing1/README.md

 # 聲(sing1)

-A web application that offers Cantonese song lyrics with 11 different romanization systems, helping users accurately sound out each word, understand pronunciation, and sing along with confidence.
+A web application that offers Cantonese song lyrics with 11 different romanization systems, helping users accurately sound out each character, understand pronunciation, and sing along with confidence.
 This tool makes it easy to explore lyrics in both Simplified and Traditional Chinese while seamlessly switching between romanization styles.

 ## 📌 Features